-Although it is common knowledge that dentists recommend a professional cleaning twice a year, the Centers for Disease Control and Prevention (CDC) reports that less than two-thirds of adults go to the dentist once a year.
+Although it is common knowledge that dentists recommend a professional cleaning twice a year, the Centers for Disease Control and Prevention (CDC) reports that only two-thirds of adults go to the dentist once a year.

 The primary reason people delay dental visits?
 According to a 2012 Consumer Reports survey, the cost of care tops the list.
 However, studies show that it’s far more cost-effective to prevent dental problems than to undergo expensive treatment after years of dental neglect.